Wang Wenxuan

-Wang Wenxuan (王文轩; born 26 December 1999) is a Chinese footballer currently playing as a defender for Chongqing Tonglianglong.
+Wang Wenxuan (王文轩; born 26 December 1999) is a Chinese footballer currently playing as a defender for Dalian K'un City.

 Club career

-Wang Wenxuan would be promoted to the senior team of Guangzhou FC before being loaned out to second tier football club Inner Mongolia Zhongyou for the 2020 China League Two season.
-He would make his debut in a league game on 13 September 2020 against Beijing BSU in a 1-0 defeat.
-On his return to Guangzhou he would make his debut in a AFC Champions League game on 24 June 2021 against Cerezo Osaka in a 2-0 defeat.
+Wang Wenxuan would be promoted to the senior team of Guangzhou FC before being loaned out to second-tier football club Inner Mongolia Zhongyou for the 2020 China League Two season.
+He would make his debut in a league game on 13 September 2020 against Beijing BSU in a 1–0 defeat.
+On his return to Guangzhou he would make his debut in an AFC Champions League game on 24 June 2021 against Cerezo Osaka in a 2–0 defeat.

 With the clubs majority shareholder in financial trouble Guangzhou would start to lose several key players, the team was relegated from the Super League in 2022, ending their twelve-season stay in the top flight.
-Wang would remain with the team and go on to establish himself as a regular within the club as he helped guide them to a twelfth placed finish.
+Wang would remain with the team and go on to establish himself as a regular within the club as he helped guide them to a twelfth-placed finish.